MB-System FAQ

 This paper on high-resolution autonomous mapping features some of the more recent MB-System capabilities:

 Caress, D.W., H. Thomas, W. J. Kirkwood, R. McEwen, R. Henthorn, E. A. Clague, C. K. Paull, J. Paduan, and K. L. Maier, “High-Resolution Multibeam, Sidescan, and Subbottom Surveys Using the MBARI AUV D. Allan B.”, Marine Habitat Mapping Technology for Alaska, J.R.
 Reynolds and H.G.
 Greene (eds.)
-Alaska Sea Grant College Program, University of Alaska Fairbanks. doi:10.4027/mhmta.2008.04
+Alaska Sea Grant College Program, University of Alaska Fairbanks. doi: 10.4027/mhmta.2008.04

 References to the software distributions:

-Caress, D. W., and D. N. Chayes, MB-System: Mapping the Seafloor, https://www.mbari.org/products/research-software/mb-system, 2017.
+Caress, D. W., and D. N. Chayes, MB-System: https://www.mbari.org/technology/mb-system, 2024.

 SeaBeam Instruments and Antarctic Support Associates provided additional support in 1994 for the development of MB-System, with particular emphasis on capabilities related to the new SeaBeam 2100 series of sonars.
 A considerably enhanced MB-System version 4.0 was released on October 22, 1994; this release followed an almost complete rewrite of the underlying source code.
 The new capabilities included support for sidescan as well as bathymetry data and support for data from a number of very different sonars.